Bishop Ready High School Athlete Health Care Program

 Medical Referral for Injuries

 1. The Bishop Ready High School Athlete Health Care program is not intended to replace the primary care physician or dictate medical care.
 The choice of health care provider and initiation of the medical referral always remains at the discretion of the parent or legal guardian.

-2. Parents have access to Nationwide Children’s Hospital Sports Medicine Physician staff who help supervise all care provided by the athletic training staff.
-The athletic trainer is available to coordinate physician appointments, if the parents so chooses.
+2. Parents have access to Nationwide Children’s Sports Medicine staff who help supervise all care provided by the athletic training staff.
+The athletic trainer is available to coordinate physician appointments with priority access, if the parents so chooses.

 3. All athletes evaluated by their primary care physician or emergency room/urgent care must provide a note from the physician indicating the type of injury, course of treatment, and participation status.
 The note should be given to the athletic trainer promptly after the physician visit.